 Develop community engagement with ARI activity in Brisbane (making art accessible)

-The participants of BEAUT Festival 2019, artists and ARIs, local and from elsewhere, reflect on their contemporary existence—what is occurring now—offering up their subjective perspectives for consideration and discussion.
-The festival is a manifestation of a collective presence of non-mainstream narratives, lived experiences, and diverse cultural heritages that will be realised in community operated spaces, suburban houses, and other unactivated spaces.
+The participants of BEAUT 2019, artists and ARIs, local and from elsewhere, reflect on their contemporary existence—what is occurring now—offering up their subjective perspectives for consideration and discussion.
+The festival is a manifestation of a collective presence of non-mainstream narratives, lived experiences, and diverse cultural heritages that will be realised in community operated spaces, suburban houses, and other spaces.
 By embracing larger non-conventional spaces or exhibitions, diverse practices and cultures have the opportunity for greater accessibility, alongside the hard-working Brisbane arts community.

-Through its exhibition program, BEAUT Festival fosters collaborations between artists and spaces, to stimulate new and innovative ways of working.
+Through its exhibition program, BEAUT fosters collaborations between artists and spaces, to stimulate new and innovative ways of working.
 It encourages convergence of understanding between presenting artists, the attending public, and surrounding institutions.